udx/wp-stateless/readme.txt

 = 2.0.1 =
 * ENHANCEMENT - Added compatibility with Google SDK v1.x version to prevent conflicts with third-party plugins.
+* ENHANCEMENT - Added warning message if old Google SDK version is loaded by third-party plugin.
 * ENHANCEMENT - Included missing enhancement: Google SDK was moved from vendor dir.
 So it's not loaded on every page load anymore, but only when it's required.

 = 2.0.0 =